Welcome to my academic website!

 Research

-• Can Patience Account for Subnational Differences in Student Achievement?
-Regional Analysis with Facebook Interests (with Eric A. Hanushek, Lavinia Kinne, and Ludger Woessmann) - NBER Working Paper, CESifo Working Paper, IZA Discussion Paper, covered in Bloomberg, The Washington Post, and VoxEU; twitter/X thread here.
+- Patience and Subnational Differences in Human Capital: Regional Analysis with Facebook Interests (with Eric A. Hanushek, Lavinia Kinne, and Ludger Woessmann) - NBER Working Paper, CESifo Working Paper, IZA Discussion Paper, covered in Bloomberg, The Washington Post, and VoxEU; twitter/X thread here.

-• Abstract: Decisions to invest in human capital depend on people’s time preferences.
+- Abstract: Decisions to invest in human capital depend on people’s time preferences.
 We show that differences in patience are closely related to substantial subnational differences in educational achievement, leading to new perspectives on longstanding within-country disparities.
 We use social-media data – Facebook interests – to construct novel regional measures of patience within Italy and the United States.
 Patience is strongly positively associated with student achievement in both countries, accounting for two-thirds of the achievement variation across Italian regions and one-third across U.S. states.
+Results are confirmed in an identification strategy that uses variation across ancestry countries from which ancestors of the current population of U.S. states migrated.
 Results also hold for six other countries with more limited regional achievement data.